The Lynne and Nigel Ross Charitable Trust

 Trustees

 Nigel Ross (Chair): Property Advisor to The Bedford Estate and a prominent figure in Jewish philanthropy.
-He served as Vice Chair of World Jewish Relief (2002-2011), Executive Board Member of the American Jewish Joint Distribution Committee, Board Member of The Claims Conference and The Immovable Property Committee of The European Shoah Legacy Institute, and President of Jewish Legacy.
+He served as Vice Chair of World Jewish Relief (2002-2011), Executive Board Member of the American Jewish Joint Distribution Committee, Board Member of The Claims Conference and The Immovable Property Committee of The European Shoah Legacy Institute, and served as Chairman and President of Jewish Legacy (resigning as Director in 2019).
 Married to Lynne, with two sons and six grandchildren.

 Lynne Ross: Co-founder of the trust and also a trustee of The Tavistock Trust for Aphasia, indicating her interest in medical research and support for communication disorders.